Does Chicago State University have a good student to faculty ratio?

 |Without Faculty Status||-||-||-||-|

-Chicago State University's utilization of full-time teaching staff ranks among the highest in the nation, with 74.0% of instructors employed full time.
+Chicago State University has more full-time teachers than the average school, with 74.0% of instructors teaching full time.